 Supplementary examination must be requested within 54 months of the priority date of the application.

 Under supplementary examination, the Intellectual Property Office of Singapore (IPOS) conducts examination to ensure the application conforms to Singaporean patent practice.
-This is ostensibly a form of modified examination.
 Supplementary examination considers whether:

 An applicant may file divisional applications voluntarily, or because of the examiner's objection to the unity of invention raised during examination, provided that the divisional applications are filed any time before the parent application has been refused, withdrawn or become abandoned, or before the conditions for grant of a patent on the parent application are satisfied.